the best architecture colleges in kerala

-Author.
-Alwin Sebastian Parayannilam, B.Arch., M.Tech.
-(Urban Planning) Assistant Professor, DC
+Author: Alwin Sebastian Parayannilam, B.Arch, M.Tech (Urban Planning), Assistant Professor, DCSAAD

 Building Knowledge through Prototypes In the Advanced Building Technology course at our architecture school, I incorporated a model making module to help students engage with innovative building systems.
-The focus was on constructing models that represented advanced architectural technologies, including:
+The focus was on constructing models that represented advanced architectural technologies, including:the best architecture colleges in kerala

 Kinetic architecture – buildings with dynamic or movable parts